zsheep5/ctemplate-python/README.md

 it should compile to lower versions of 3

 4.2. the function now takes in three arguements

 1. HTML Template as a string or full path to file

 2. dictionary that maps to the var names in the template

 3. optional arguement 'file' or 'string' (default = string)  if the 'file' is passed the extension will try to open a file  locate the template text

 4.3.
-It no longer writes error messages to a log file it uses
-    the python c-api pyErr methods to create exceptions and passed back up to the calling function
+It no longer writes error messages to a log file it uses the python c-api pyErr methods to create exceptions and  passed back up to the calling function

 4.4. renamed the function pyctemplate

 4.5.
-Added basic support for type conversion to string.
-    1. Float and Double does not support rounding it uses str(float)
-    2. Boolean uses str(bool) so true turns into True etc..
-    4. Integer and Long  str(0)
-    5. Other datatypes/objects have to be casted to string before being passed into function or exception will be thrown as before..
+Added basic support for type conversion to string for most basic datatypes  interger, bool, none, data time.  more complex data types must be casted prior to being passed into the function

 4.6.
 Tested on Debian 9